 I’ve written in greater detail about these essential factors for writing a great explainer video script.
 Read more about them here.

-Every e-commerce company needs an explainer video, for several reasons.
+Every e-commerce company needs an animated video, for several reasons.
 Mainly, though, it’s because explainer videos keep visitors’ attention for longer, while at the same time delivering more information about your products.